mui/mui-x/docs/data/date-pickers/date-calendar/date-calendar.md

 ### Reverse years

-The `reverseYears` prop can be set to show the years in descending order starting from the maximum value.
+The `reverseYears` prop can be set to show the years in reverse chronological order.

 {{"demo": "ReverseYearCalendar.js",  "defaultCodeOpen": false}}